-Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360, And PS4, Could Decide Popularity?
+Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360 And PS4 Could Decide Popularity?

 Besides the sheer number of consoles, Sony’s PlayStation 4 has dominated Microsoft’s Xbox on the software front as well.
 Sony has introduced several first-party offerings and Japan-developed games.
 Needless to add, majority of these games are exclusive to the PlayStation platform.

 Apart from introducing PS4 nearly a year before Xbox Scorpio, Sony infused the power of upscaling, an ability that Xbox One lacked.
 In fact, Sony allowed games to run in 4K HDR with a mere software update, but Microsoft mandated games be built from the ground up.
-As a result, there are far fewer titles that that take full advantage of Xbox One S capabilities.
+As a result, there are far fewer titles that take full advantage of Xbox One S capabilities.

 Xbox Scorpio is Compact…